Schedule Your Exam

 - Interactive case-based studies and practice test questions for an engaging learning experience

 - Tips on test-taking strategies to strengthen your confidence

-- Instruction by a team of ABWM certified expert clinician-educators that have taken the exams
+- Instruction by a team of ABWM-certified expert clinician-educators who have taken the exams

 CWSP® – 3.5 hrs; 180 questions; 30 questions are non-scored, pre-test items.